BioData-PT/BiodataCrashCourse/Biodata.ptCrashCourses.md

 <img src="figs/plot denoised sequences - solution-2.png" style="display: block; margin: auto;" />

-In average there are 110.9 and 98.15 denoised sequences in the forward and reverse sample files.
+On average there are 110.9 and 98.15 denoised sequences in the forward and reverse sample files.
 The mock sample has 21 (forward) and 19 (reverse) denoised sequences, that is pretty much the number of strains in this sample: 20.

 </p></details>